aio-libs/aiozmq/docs/index.rst

     asyncio.get_event_loop().run_until_complete(go())

-.. note:: To execute the example you need to :ref:`install msgpack<aiozmq-install-msgpack>` first.
+.. note:: To execute the last example you need to :ref:`install msgpack<aiozmq-install-msgpack>` first.

 Indices and tables
 ==================